istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 you explicitly routed traffic to the corresponding subset.

-For example, consider the following destination rule as the one and only configuration defined for the *reviews* service, that is, there are no route rules in a corresponding virtual service definition:
+For example, consider the following destination rule as the one and only configuration defined for the *reviews* service, that is, there are no route rules in a corresponding `VirtualService` definition:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3